Click below to listen to Episode 69 – Finding Financial Clarity

 Bob: Give special attention to your bank accounts, for riches do not endure forever.

 Mary Jo: No, they don’t.
 Do you know where your cashflow is every day, every week, every month.
 Where’s it going?
 With the technology we have today, it’s easier than ever.
-Here at CIS Wealth Management, our financial system downloads your debit and credit card expenditures daily and automatically puts them into different categories like shopping, food, home maintenance, entertainment, even pets, and lets you know at any time of the month what you spend in a category and how much you have left for the month for that category.
+Here at Christian Financial Advisors, our financial system downloads your debit and credit card expenditures daily and automatically puts them into different categories like shopping, food, home maintenance, entertainment, even pets, and lets you know at any time of the month what you spend in a category and how much you have left for the month for that category.
 It’s really an amazing system and completely automated.
 It may be just the tool you need to help get your monthly budget on track.

 Bob: I know I’m clicking into mine sometimes two or three times a day.
 I like it, Mary Jo, not only for how it helps with seeing all the cashflow and where everything’s going, but I can see all my different bank accounts so I don’t have to go to each individual one to see what the balance is and to know if anybody has hacked into any of those accounts.